sadeep654/Developing-a-Minimal-OS-Kernel-in-Rust-A-Hands-On-Guide/README.md

 ## 🔹 License

-This project is licensed under the **MIT License**.
+This project is released under the **BSD 3-Clause License**.
-You are free to use, modify, and distribute this work, provided that proper credit is given.
+You are free to use, modify, and distribute this work, provided that proper credit is given to the original author.

+For full licensing details, see the **LICENSE** file in this repository.

 ---